shortstheory/APStreamline/README.md

 All the following instructions are for installing APStreamline and APWeb on the CC.
 A Raspberry Pi 2/3/3B+ with the latest version of Raspian or APSync is a good choice.
 Intel NUC's are excellent choices as well.

-Do note that the Raspberry Pi 3/3B+ have **very** low power WiFi antennae which aren't great for video streaming.
-Using a tiny WiFi router like the TPLink MR3020 can dramatically improve range.
-WiFi USB dongles working in hotspot mode can help as well.
+Do note that the Raspberry Pi 3 and 3B+ have **very** low power Wi-Fi antennae which aren't great for video streaming.
+Using a portable Wi-Fi router like the TPLink MR3020 can dramatically improve range.
+Wi-Fi USB dongles working in hotspot mode can help as well.

 ### Installing APStreamline